ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

                [OTrP message here]

-8. The TEEP Broker gets the HTTP response, extracts the OTrP message and calls the TEEP Agent's "ProcessOTrPMessage" API to pass it the message.
+8. The OTrP/HTTP Client gets the HTTP response, extracts the OTrP message and calls the TEEP Agent's "ProcessOTrPMessage" API to pass it the message.

-9. The TEEP Agent processes the OTrP message, and generates an OTrP response (e.g., GetDeviceStateResponse) which it passes back to the TEEP Broker.
+9. The TEEP Agent processes the OTrP message, and generates an OTrP response (e.g., GetDeviceStateResponse) which it passes back to the OTrP/HTTP Client.

-10. The TEEP Broker gets the OTrP message buffer and sends an HTTP POST request to the TAM URI, with the OTrP message in the body:
+10. The OTrP/HTTP Client gets the OTrP message buffer and sends an HTTP POST request to the TAM URI, with the OTrP message in the body:

                POST /tam HTTP/1.1